The envelope is classic direct mail, but how sure are you that you’re planning to mail the right one for your campaign?

 So what’s nonmachinable?
 A mailpiece that has clasps or buttons, is overly rigid or unevenly thick, or weighs more than 3.5 ounces, among other characteristics.

 Tip: Another way to save money is to mail your campaign as Marketing Mail, unless it carries content that must be mailed as First Class.
-Consult this helpful mail class guide for further information.
+Consult helpful mailing class guide for further information.

 Know Your Flats